If you end up in emergency at a private hospital there are some costs to be aware of:

 Emergency fees

 Some private hospitals offer an emergency ward.
 Many of these hospitals charge a fee to patients to be seen in their emergency department.
-Frank can’t pay these fees as they are not covered by Medicare and part of your health cover.
+Private Emergency Department Attendance fees are claimable on selected Frank covers.

 Hospital excess